cc5212/2019-reddit-comments/README.md

 # Results

 We have some troubles trying to use the file in bz2 format, the process failed due anomaly HADOOP-10614, described as CBZip2InputStream is not threadsafe.
-We solve this
+We solve this using new packages.

+Our runtimes where about 6 to 20 minutes.

 We found the most commented day is Tuesday every week, and the day with significantly fewer comments is Sunday.